15shivabhagat/RubyOnRailsStarting/README.md

 Things you may want to cover:

-- Integration test: Categories Index
-    - Create integration test file for index view
-    - views/categories/index.html.erb - write code to display listing
+- Admin user requirement and test
+    - Update the test/controllers/categories_controller_test.rb so that only admin can create a category
+    - Update test/integration/create_category_test.rb
+    - Add Common method to get user in file:- test_helper.rb
-    - Update controller index method
+    - Update categories_controller.rb i.e add require_admin method in private